Even though not as popular as pensions, an SWP can bring us many benefits

-Only if the rate of withdrawal under SWP is less than the rate of return on an MF, will a SWP make sense because the remainder will be able to earn capital appreciation after the month’s withdrawal.
+Only if the rate of withdrawal under SWP is less than the rate of return on an MF, will an SWP make sense because the remainder will be able to earn capital appreciation after the month’s withdrawal.

-What is an SWP calculator
+What is an SWP Calculator?

 An SWP calculator, many of which are found on the Internet, will give us quick estimates of the amount we will be left with after investing a certain sum of money for a specified rate of returns, and withdrawing at given intervals from it.

-SWP calculators help us in determining if at a given rate of return and a period of time, a withdrawal sum will leave behind enough remainder to earn us returns or not.
+SWP calculators help us in determining if, at a given rate of return and a period of time, a withdrawal sum will leave behind enough remainder to earn us returns or not.

-Steps to actually initiate an SWP
+Steps to Actually Initiate an SWP

 - We need to select an MF scheme based on our risk appetite.
 Before choosing a distributor, we have to make sure if the SWP facility is provided by them or not.